kjhall01/xcast/XCAST_DOCS.md

 In most XCast functions and class methods, the names of each of the above dimensions on the input data must be specified.
 This may seem like a pain, but it also allows XCast to accomodate any possible given standard or convention.

+### XCast Format Requirements
+While XCast works directly with Xarray DataArrays, there are some extra requirements.
+1. Each dimension must have cooresponding coordinates that match the dimension exactly in name and size
+2. There can be no extra dimensions of size 1 outside of the 4 XCast dimensions, and no un-used coordinates
+3. All four XCast dimensions must be present, if only of size 1.

 <!-- utilities -->
 ## Utilities